AI Exam

 PCOS and High-Risk Groups

-- Certain racial and ethnic groups (e.g., Mexican Americans, Indigenous Australians).
+- Certain ethnic groups (e.g., Mexican Americans, Indigenous Australians).

 Incidence and Referral Bias

-- The prevalence of obesity among women with PCOS varies globally, but the disorder itself appears relatively uniform across populations.
+- The prevalence of obesity in women with PCOS varies globally.

-- Referral bias contributes to higher obesity rates in PCOS clinics, as women with obesity and severe symptoms are more likely to seek medical care, leading to an overrepresentation of obesity in clinical PCOS populations.
+- Referral bias inflates obesity rates in clinic-based studies, as women with obesity and more severe symptoms are more likely to seek care.

 History